- Most symptoms of cervical cancer happen during metastasis, or when the cancer has spread to other parts of your body.

 - bone pain or fractures

-- leaking of urine or feces from the vagina
+- leakage of urine or feces from your vagina

 - leg pain